Why is Plant Sap Analysis So Important For Vineyards?

 Why is this so powerful?
 A plant tells us EXACTLY what its nutritional requirements are!
-Knowing what the plant needs enables us to customize and tailor specific nutrient solutions to optimize the genetic potential of your vines.
+Knowing what the plant needs enables us to customize and tailor specific nutrient solutions to optimize the genetic potential of your vines and regenerative agriculture practices.
 When we are able to provide exact nutrition needed for optimal performance, we encourage disease and insect resistance!

 It is important to monitor the nutritional profile throughout the plant's lifecycle (in the growing season).
 Conducting plant sap analysis every 2 weeks allows us to see how nutrients trend through the season.
 Sampling every 2 weeks gives us plenty of time to respond to a possible nutrient deficiency that results in pests, pathogens and yield loss.

 Nutrient deficiency can be spotted with tissue analysis 3-4 weeks before we observe visual symptoms of nutrient deficiencies.
 It is possible to manage nutrition to prevent pests from showing up.